tango-controls/tango-kernel-followup/2021/2021-01-14/Minutes.md

 **Action - Max IV**: Vincent Hardion will ask his colleagues to create Pull Requests to integrate spec rpms in the TangoSourceDistribution repository.
 **Benjamin proposes to have a separate repository for the spec rpms.
-He did some tests with Copper.
+He did some tests with [Copr](https://copr.fedorainfracloud.org).
-Copper keeps only the last ones.
-Thomas Braun proposes to store the binaries with Gitlab ([Generic packages on Gitlab](https://gitlab.com/gitlab-org/release-cli/-/tree/master/docs/examples/release-assets-as-generic-package/)).
+Copr keeps only the last [ones](https://copr.fedorainfracloud.org/coprs/g/tango-controls/tango/builds/).
+Thomas Braun proposes to store the binaries with Gitlab
+([Generic packages on Gitlab](https://gitlab.com/gitlab-org/release-cli/-/tree/master/docs/examples/release-assets-as-generic-package/)).
 He also sent this link on Kernel slack channel related to showing an issue "Investigate how to add support for RPM to the Package Registry" : https://gitlab.com/gitlab-org/gitlab/-/issues/296785 .